 COMPRESS the knee with a knee brace or wrap.

-- Compression reduces swelling.
+- This reduces swelling.

 ELEVATE the knee.

-- Elevation also helps reduce swelling.
+- Raising your knee also helps reduce swelling.

 When to Call the Doctor for Knee Pain